On Adversarial Attacks In Acoustic Drone Localization

 \subsection{Experimental Setup}

-Following the experimental setting in \cite{luo2022learning}, we pick a representative subset of acoustic environments from the Matterport3D \cite{chang2017matterport3d} and Replica \cite{straub2019replica} datasets used in training of RIRs from Neural Acoustic Fields (NAFs)\cite{luo2022learning}.
+Following the experimental setting in \citet{luo2022learning}, we pick a representative subset of acoustic environments from the Matterport3D \citep{chang2017matterport3d} and Replica \citep{straub2019replica} datasets used in training of RIRs from Neural Acoustic Fields (NAFs).
 In this section, we primarily present results from the \textit{apartment\_2\_frl} environment (denoted \textit{apt}, in this section).
-We also provide partial results for the \textit{office\_4} and \textit{room\_2} scenes in \cref{fig:heatmap}, with the full set of results available in the supplementary material.
-These additional results exhibit trends consistent with those reported here.
-For each environment we train the clean localization model from \cite{shor2024active}, using the environment-fitted pre-trained NAF.
+We also provide partial results for the \textit{office\_4} and \textit{room\_2} scenes in Figure \ref{fig:heatmap}, with the full set of results available in the supplementary material (Appendix \ref{app:res}).
+For each environment we train the clean localization model from \citet{serussi2024active}, using the environment-fitted pre-trained NAF.
 In order to explore our developed approaches disjointly from any external, case-specific affects, in most experiments we assume zero interference from any acoustic signals, excluding the drone and the attacker.
-Nonetheless, in \cref{app:noise} we also model the affect of white noise over adversarial success.
-Furthermore, our experiments we focus on the regressor from \cite{shor2024active} since it is the only one completely reliant on the self-sound emitted by the drone's propulsion system.
-Other methods (e.g. \cite{sun2023indoor,he2023acoustic}) rely mostly on external speakers, and thus require the development of adversarial attacks accounting for both the speaker sound and propulsion sound simultaneously.
+Nonetheless, in Section \ref{res:noise} we also model the effect of white noise over adversarial success.
+Furthermore, in our experiments we focus on the localization model from \citet{serussi2024active} since it is the only one completely reliant on the self-sound emitted by the drone's propulsion system.
+Other methods (e.g. \citet{sun2023indoor,he2023acoustic}) rely mostly on external speakers, and thus require the development of adversarial attacks accounting for both the speaker sound and propulsion sound simultaneously.